mkkellogg/GaussianSplats3D/README.md

 <br>
 <br>
 ### Creating SPLAT files
-To convert a `.ply` file into the stripped-down `.splat` format (currently only compatible with this viewer), run the following in a browser:
+To convert a `.ply` file into the stripped-down `.splat` format (currently only compatible with this viewer), there are several options.
+The easiest method is to use the UI in the main demo page at [http://127.0.0.1:8080/index.html](http://127.0.0.1:8080/index.html).
+If you want to run the conversion programatically, run the following in a browser:

 ```javascript
 const compressionLevel = 1;